Close

 The framework for dealing with related party transactions is given in Clause no. 8(a) of the Corporate Governance Report.

-During the year under review, your Company did not enter into any contracts / arrangements / transactions with related parties referred in Section 188(1) of the Companies Act, 2013 read with the rules made thereunder.
-All the related party transactions were in the ordinary course of business and on an arm’s length basis and there were no material related party transactions at arm’s length basis or otherwise.
-Therefore, disclosure in Form AOC-2 is not applicable to the Company.
+During the year under review, your Company did not enter into any contracts / arrangements / transactions with related parties requiring approval under Section 188(1) of the Companies Act, 2013 read with The Companies (Meeting of Board and its Powers) Rules, 2014.
+All the related party transactions were in the ordinary course of business and at arm?s length basis and there were no material related party transactions during the year.
+Therefore, disclosure in Form AOC-2 prescribed under Section 134(3)(h) of the Companies Act, 2013 is not applicable to the Company.

 k.
 Public Deposits